httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 While {{Section 5.4 of RFC9110}} does not define a length limit for header fields it is likely that the web server's implementation does impose a limit;
 many popular implementations have default limits of 8K.
-Server SHOULD avoid setting a large number of large cookies such that the final cookie-string would exceed their header field limit.
+Servers SHOULD avoid setting a large number of large cookies such that the final cookie-string would exceed their header field limit.
 Not doing so could result in requests to the server failing.

 Servers MUST be tolerant of multiple cookie headers.
 For example, an HTTP/2
-{{RFC9113}} or HTTP/3 {{RFC9114}} connection might split a cookie header to improve compression.
+{{RFC9113}} or HTTP/3 {{RFC9114}} client or intermediary might split a cookie header to improve compression.
 Servers are free to determine what form this tolerance takes.
 For example, the server could process each cookie header individually or the server could concatenate all the cookie headers into one and then process that final, single, header.
 The server should be mindful of any header field limits when deciding which approach to take.

+Note: Since intermediaries can modify cookie headers they should also be mindful of common server header field limits in order to avoid sending servers headers that they cannot process.
+For example, by concatenating multiple cookie headers into a single header larger than a server's limit.

 ### Semantics